Polymer/old-docs-site/toolkit-kernel-explainer.md

 The Toolkit _kernel_ provides a thin layer of code that expresses the Toolkit opinion, and provides the sugar that all components use.
-The kernel code is provided by a file named `g-component.html`.
-A web component that depends on the Toolkit kernel is called a _g-component_.
+The kernel code is provided by a file named `toolkit.js`.

 ## Component declaration